 Sometimes credit issuers receive more credit card applications than they can process.
 This is particularly common after banks release a new credit card or increase a credit card’s sign-up bonus.
 If you’re trying to apply for the latest and greatest credit card at the same time as everyone else, you might have to wait for the credit card issuer to get through all of the outstanding applications.

 Improve your chances of future credit card approval

 There are a few things to know before getting a credit card that will increase your chances of being approved:

 - Check your credit score before you apply.
 This will help you decide which credit card offers are best for you.
 Bankrate has guides to credit cards for people with poor credit, fair credit, good credit and excellent credit.

 - Take time to improve your credit.
 If your credit score isn’t where it should be, there are tips to help you improve your credit score quickly, which can improve your chances of future credit card approval.

 - Find your ideal card matches.
 Utilize Bankrate’s CardMatch™ tool to find prequalified credit card offers unique to you without impacting your credit score.

 Nobody likes getting an “application pending” notice after submitting a credit card application online, but in most cases, you’ll learn the results of your application within a few days.

-Understanding the credit card approval process steps will help you deal with the waiting process, and you can always contact the bank or credit card issuer if you don’t hear back within a week.
+Understand the credit card approval process steps above so you know what to expect, and know that you can always contact the bank or credit card issuer to check on the status of your application.

-To increase the odds that your application will be approved immediately, learn what to do before applying for a credit card.
-Check your credit score to confirm that you’re a good match for the card, double-check your application for any errors and make sure your credit reports are unfrozen and ready for lenders to access.
-If all goes well, you’ll get your approval status as soon as you complete your credit card application.
+To increase the odds that your application will be approved immediately, make sure the card is a good match for your credit situation, double-check your application for any errors and make sure your credit reports are unfrozen and ready for lenders to access.